Existence of corotating and counter-rotating vortex pairs for active scalar equations

-and therefore $(-\EE, \tilde f)$ defines a curve of solutions for $0<\EE<\EE_0.$ By uniqueness of the one-dimensional curve we deduce that the negative values of $\EE$ does not lead to new shapes: we get just those obtained for $\EE>0.$ \\ {\bf{(iv)}} First we remark that the results and the arguments in Proposition \ref{prop5} also hold replacing the space $C^{2-\alpha}(\mathbb T)$ by $C^{n+2-\alpha}(\mathbb T)$ for any $n\in \mathbb N.$ Therefore the implicit function theorem gives that the function $f_\EE$ belongs to $C^{n+2-\alpha}$ for any fixed $n$.
+and therefore $(-\EE, \tilde f)$ defines a curve of solutions for $0<\EE<\EE_0.$ \\ \\ {\bf{(iv)}} As before we shall restrict the discussion to the case $\alpha=0$ because the proof in the case $\alpha\in(0,1)$ follows exactly the same lines.
+First we shall make the following comment about the regularity of the conformal mapping.
+As it was mentioned in Remark \ref{Reg-up} one can reproduce the preceding proofs and replace $\beta$ by $n+\beta$ with $n\in\NN$.
+Therefore the implicit function theorem ensures that the function $f_\EE$ belongs to $C^{n+1+\beta}$ for any fixed $n$.
 Of course, the size of $\EE_0$ is not uniform with respect to $n$ and it shrinks to zero as $n$ grows to infinity.
-To prove the convexity of the domain $D_1^\EE,$ recall that the outside conformal mapping associated to this domain is given by
+Now to prove the convexity of the domain $D_1^\EE$ we shall implement the same arguments of \cite{HMV}.
+Recall that the exterior conformal mapping associated to this domain is given by